Skip to content

 layout card(padding: lg, gap: md, radius: md, border: true) {

-component Image placeholder: "square" height: 250
+component Image type: square height: 250

 component Heading text: "Card Title"